XRPLF/xrpl-dev-portal/content/rippled.md

 Send request body as a [JSON](http://www.w3schools.com/json/) object with the following attributes:

 * Put the command in the top-level `"method"` field
 * Include a top-level `"params"` field.
-The contents of this field should be **a one-item array** where the one items is a nested JSON object with all the parameters for the command.
+The contents of this field should be **a one-item array** containing only a nested JSON object with all the parameters for the command.

 The response is also a JSON object.